 - Annex B Verification of Diagnosis Memo

 Please remember the rules that govern weapon transportation in MCOE 190-11.
-You are authorized to conduct essential activities as defined in GO#1 before or after you hunt, however, you are not authorized to violate 190-11 to do so.
+You are authorized to conduct essential activities as defined in General Order # 8 before or after you hunt, however, you are not authorized to violate 190-11 to do so.

 Please also remember that turkey hunting runs through 15 May and no hog hunting is allowed until turkey season is over.

 Personnel authorized to hunt and fish on Fort Benning and who possess a valid state license must purchase hunting and fishing permits.
-Post permits for Hunting and Fishing can be validated at the Recreational Shooting Complex during regular business hours.
-The RSC is open Wednesday - Friday 11am-7pm, Saturday 9am-7pm, and Sunday 10am-6 pm.
+Post permits for Hunting and Fishing can be validated at the Recreational Shooting Complex and Outdoor Recreation during regular business hours.
 Permits are valid for one year from date of purchase.
-For more information abou hunting and fishing on Fort Benning, call the Conservation Branch at +1 (706) 544-7516.
+For more information about hunting and fishing on Fort Benning, call the Conservation Branch at +1 (706) 544-7516.

 Outlining the 2021 updates to hunting and fishing regulations on the garrison (slides).